Automatic Pill Dispensers: Can They Help Seniors Stay Safe?

 Taking daily medications has become a regular part of many seniors’ daily routines.
 Some medications are meant to be taken at a specific time of the day, while others are intended to be taken with a meal.
 Some even provide a little more wiggle room, instructing patients to “take every 6 hours” on the prescription label.

-However, humans aren’t perfect in maintaining routines, and it’s easy to miss a dose or even double up on a dose when your regimen slightly changes or if you’re on multiple medications at once, known as polypharmacy.
+However, humans aren’t perfect in maintaining routines, and it’s easy to miss a dose or even double up on a dose when your regimen slightly changes or if you’re on multiple meds at once, known as polypharmacy.
 These kinds of mistakes can be dangerous no matter the medication with the possibility for overdose or letting a health condition go untreated.

 It’s only natural that our schedules can change from time to time.
 From a particularly relaxing Sunday afternoon to spending the holidays with the family, there are days when you just have a bit more on your mind and can overlook your medication.